 The safaris in Tanzania and other African countries have focused on Western tourists with high purchasing power.
 There are inexpensive options, but it is rare to find some cheap options.

 During my 15 days in Tanzania, I was able to make an unforgettable safari in Africa.
 In addition, having 15 days also gives me time to relax on its paradisiacal beaches.
-Below, I will highlight the 15 top things to do in Tanzania that you must visit.
+Below, I will highlight the 15 best things to do in Tanzania that you must visit.

 Things to Do in Tanzania